sbt/sbt-native-packager/src/sphinx/GettingStartedServers/OverrdingTemplates.rst

 * Register application at your init system

 For this purpose *sbt-native-packager* ships with some predefined templates.
-These can be override with different techniques, depending on the packaging system.
+These can be overriden with different techniques, depending on the packaging system.

 RPM Scriptlets
 ==============